danielthetam/danielthetam.github.io/_posts/2023-09-23-integrating-with-jbpm.md

 **If you have prior experience in Postgres and did not follow the steps above**, change the value of `spring.datasource.url` to this `jdbc:postgresql://host:port/database` where you change the values `host`, `port`, `database` with the appropriate details.
 If you have been following the default values and the steps above, you can leave it as is.

-Next, change the value of `spring.datasource.username` to your user account(by default it is `postgres`), and change the value of `sprng.datasource.password` to the password you noted down.
+Next, change the value of `spring.datasource.username` to your user account(by default it is `postgres`), and change the value of `spring.datasource.password` to the password you noted down.

 ## Running qBPM
 ### Running the SpringBoot API